Scoring, Reasoning, and Selecting the Best! Ensembling Large Language Models via a Peer-Review Process: LLM-PeerReview

-\paragraph{First variant: LLM-PeerReview-Average.} After the scoring phase, as shown in Figure~\ref{fig: method overview}, each response $\mathbf{r}^{(i,j)}$ corresponding to a query $\mathbf{x}^{(i)}$ receives multiple scores $\{y^{(i,j;j^{\prime})}\}_{j^{\prime}=1}^J$ provided by multiple LLM judges.
-Then, how can we aggregate these scores meaningfully to compute a final, reliable score $\hat{t}^{(i,j)}$ for each response $\mathbf{r}^{(i,j)}$?
+After the scoring phase, as shown in Figure~\ref{fig: method overview}, each response $\mathbf{r}^{(i,j)}$ corresponding to a query $\mathbf{x}^{(i)}$ receives multiple scores $\{y^{(i,j;j^{\prime})}\}_{j^{\prime}=1}^J$ provided by multiple LLM judges.
+Then, how can we aggregate these scores meaningfully to compute a final, reliable score $Score(\mathbf{r}^{(i,j)})$ for each response $\mathbf{r}^{(i,j)}$, using scores $\{y^{(i,j;j^{\prime})}\}_{j^{\prime}=1}^J$?
 This problem is analogous to designing an algorithm that simulates a senior reviewer who consolidates evaluations from multiple reviewers with different scoring preferences and evaluation capabilities.
-A straightforward and intuitive approach is ``averaging''~\cite{zheng2017truth,zhang2021wrench}—simply taking the mean of all the scores for a given response.
-As a simple variant of our approach, we refer to it as \textit{LLM-PeerReview-Average}.
+A straightforward and intuitive approach is \textit{averaging}~\cite{zheng2017truth,zhang2021wrench}—simply taking the mean of all the scores for a given response: